Griswold, Connecticut

 Griswold is a town in New London County, Connecticut, United States.
+The town is part of the Southeastern Connecticut Planning Region.
 The population was 11,402 at the 2020 census.
 Griswold contains the borough of Jewett City and the villages of Doaneville, Kaalmanville, Rixtown, Glasgo, Hopeville, Nathanieltown, and Pachaug.

 History

 Long a fishing ground for the Mohegan people, the waterways attracted settlers who established ironworks, saw and corn mills, and other businesses.

 The town of Griswold was originally the northern part of the town of Preston.
 The North Society was established in 1716 at the request of residents who had been travelling to Preston to attend church.

 In the late 1700s, Eliezer Jewett opened several mills and an irrigation plant.
 His success led the area to be called Jewett City.
 The town of Griswold incorporated in 1815, naming itself after Governor Roger Griswold.
 In 1895, Jewett City incorporated as a borough of the town.

+In 1820, a notable trial took place of Ammi Rogers, a popular preacher who had been accused of forcing a Griswold woman, Asenath Smith, to have an abortion to hide their sexual relationship.
+This led to Connecticut developing the United States' first abortion law.

 Griswold contains Hopeville Pond State Park, former site of a woolen mill.